dascomrade/dascomrade/README.md

 # Hi there 👋
-### I'm living in Canada and im relatively familiar with Python, C, and SQL, I dualboot CachyOS and Windows 11
+### I'm living in Canada and im relatively familiar with Python, and C, I dualboot CachyOS and Windows 11

 <!--
 **dascomrade/dascomrade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.